“My goal and motive was just to do what George Jones had always told me, and that’s just to keep it country,” Alan Jackson once said.

-To celebrate his birthday, Holler took a look back at the highlights from an incredible career in country music.
+Holler takes a look back at the highlights from an incredible career in country music.
 Time to put a little AJ in your day.

 You probably know it best from the Alvin and The Chipmunks album Chipmunks In Low Places, but it had actually already been a huge country no. 1 for Jackson on his own.

 Sung from the perspective of a “heartbroken hillbilly” who waits by the jukebox in a bar, telling the other customers not to interrupt the queue of country break-up songs he’s got lined up, the video features a cameo from the one and only George Jones.

 Sadly the original doesn’t include the bit where he argues with a chipmunk at the end though.

 Written by legendary songwriter Tom T Hall, it’s a perky paean to the smaller things in life.

 While Alan Jackson isn’t actually the tallest singer in country music - Charles Kelley from Lady A and Trace Adkins are both 6’6” – he’s still pretty damn tall at 6’4”.

 So, to be fair, most things are going to look fairly Lilliputian to him.

 Jackson inhabits a world more suited to a man of his size with this breezy cajun cut from 1995, promising his romantic interest whatever outsized object of her desire she wishes for.

 Whether it be a "big limousine", a "great big mansion", or rather less logistically possible, "tall, tall trees and all the water in the seas", you can’t fault him for trying.